dotnet/docs/docs/core/tools/global-tools-how-to-use.md

 ## Troubleshoot

-If you get an error message while following the tutorial, see [Troubleshoot .NET Core tool usage issues](troubleshoot-usage-issues.md).
+If you get an error message while following the tutorial, see [Troubleshoot .NET tool usage issues](troubleshoot-usage-issues.md).

 ## Next steps